-What is Dooring?
+What Is Dooring?

 Dooring occurs when a person getting out of a vehicle opens a car door into the traffic lane without ensuring no cyclists are passing.
 Dooring occurs most frequently two to four feet away from stopped cars.